 On the other hand, if actors choose to exploit moral ambiguity and deny wrongfulness, they will leave space for subsequent scapegoating or whistleblowing in case the denial of wrongfulness is unsuccessful.
-The rationale for such action is that, when denying wrongfulness (Coombs & Holladay, 2002), actors push the question of responsibility to the background but do not necessarily take responsibility for the behaviour.
+The rationale for such action is that, when denying wrongfulness (Coombs & Holladay, 2002), actors push the question of responsibility to the background but do not necessarily take responsibility for the behavior.
 Accused actors can deny wrongdoing while keeping attributions of responsibility deliberately vague in order to retain discursive leeway in the next step of the blame game, thereby preserving the strategic option of generating scapegoating discourses.
-In the case of the Abacus scandal, Goldman Sachs denied the wrongfulness of its behaviour as much as it could but ultimately opted to make one of its vice presidents a scapegoat on the path to settling the situation with the Securities & Exchange Commission.
+In the case of the Abacus scandal, Goldman Sachs denied the wrongfulness of its behavior as much as it could but ultimately opted to make one of its vice presidents a scapegoat on the path to settling the situation with the Securities & Exchange Commission.
 Thus, we can conclude that, due to the specific interdependency of high moral and attributional ambiguity in this particular situation, the most rational course of action is for actors to start the blame game by denying wrongfulness, keeping their discursive options open further down the line.

-Proposition 5: When moral and attributional ambiguity are both high following an accusation of misconduct, the accused organization is likely to first deny the wrongfulness of the behaviour in question.
+Proposition 5: When moral and attributional ambiguity are both high following an accusation of misconduct, the accused organization is likely to first deny the wrongfulness of the behavior in question.

-This denial of wrongfulness will set off a discursive struggle about the moral status of the behaviour in question, which is eventually likely to settle at a low level of moral ambiguity with audiences interpreting the behaviour either as a misconduct or as a morally acceptable behaviour.
-In the latter case, the denial of wrongfulness has been successful, and the accusation is neutralized in a similar way to pathway A. However, in the former case, the behaviour is now clearly seen by audiences as misconduct, and the suspected organization still faces the accusation.
+This denial of wrongfulness will set off a discursive struggle about the moral status of the behavior in question, which is eventually likely to settle at a low level of moral ambiguity with audiences interpreting the behavior either as a misconduct or as a morally acceptable behavior.
+In the latter case, the denial of wrongfulness has been successful, and the accusation is neutralized in a similar way to Pathway A. However, in the former case, the behavior is now clearly seen by audiences as misconduct, and the suspected organization still faces the accusation.
 This new situation is characterized by low moral ambiguity but still by high attributional ambiguity, leaving some room for an attribution of responsibility.
-Therefore, the accused actors have retained the option of engaging in blame-shifting discursive strategies, and the dynamics of the blame game transition into those of pathway B.
+Therefore, the accused actors have retained the option of engaging in blame-shifting discursive strategies, and the dynamics of the blame game transition into those of Pathway B.

-Pathway D: Blame game in a situation of low moral ambiguity and low attributional ambiguity
+Pathway D: Blame Game in a Situation of Low Moral Ambiguity and Low Attributional Ambiguity

 The final blame game pathway unfolds in a situation where both moral and attributional ambiguity are relatively low following an accusation of misconduct.
 Here, the discursive space available for a blame game is limited, making it short-lived or even unlikely.
 There is not enough ambiguity for the accused actors to exploit to generate discourses that can shift blame.
 Therefore, shifting the blame is difficult because the accused organization is clearly associated with the misconduct (low attributional ambiguity).
-Denying the wrongfulness of the called-out behaviour also has little chance of success (because of the low moral ambiguity).
-Indeed, denying wrongdoing is likely to backfire in a context of low attributional and moral ambiguity as the accused actor is already perceived as being responsible (Coombs, Frandsen, Holladay, & Johansen, 2010) and the behaviour clearly appears to be wrongful.
+Denying the wrongfulness of the called-out behavior also has little chance of success (because of the low moral ambiguity).
+Indeed, denying wrongdoing is likely to backfire in a context of low attributional ambiguity as the accused actor is already perceived as being responsible (Coombs et al., 2010) and the behavior clearly appears to be wrongful.
 This discursive strategy will only lead to further reputational damage for the accused actor (Coombs, 2007a).